 You can pause the slide show when you need to.

-Gently brush off the back so no sand is in your enamel.
+*Gently brush off the back of the fine foil so no sand from the paper is on it.

-Lay the foil on the fired fluxed plate of copper.
+*Lay the foil on the fired fluxed side of the test plate of copper.

 *After removing the plate from the kiln burnish the foil down.